chocolay/chocolay.github.io/_pages/about.md

 - Gardener, coffee drinker, genetic genealogist, baker

-- builder of complex deep learning models, physics-based simulations, and data visualizations over the web and around the world
+- Builder of complex deep learning models, physics-based simulations, and data visualizations over the web and around the world